 on all US orders over $99

-What does CBD oil do and does it live up to the marketing hype?
 If it seems like just about everyone you know is trying CBD oil, you may be right.
 The CBD market has soared to a more than $2 billion industry and is expected to reach $3 billion by 2022.
-The explosive popularity of cannabis products of all types has lead to 33 states legalizing medical marijuana and all 50 states legalizing CBD oil.
+The explosive popularity of cannabis products of all types has led to 33 states legalizing medical marijuana and all 50 states legalizing CBD oil.
 But before we go any further, we need to distinguish between the different types of cannabis products, so we’re all clear on what CBD oil is exactly.

 With all of the misinformation circulating around hemp and CBD oil, I think it’s important we clear the air.
 Just like wolves and dachshunds are different varieties of canines, marijuana and hemp are different varieties of cannabis.
 The type and processing of the cannabis used determines whether it will get you “high” or whether it has no psychoactive effect at all.